shariq1989/cookbook/content/recipe/double_chocolate_lowcarb_muffins.md

 {{< figure src="/images/dcm2.jpg" class="instructionFigure">}}

 4. Then, stir in the melted butter, beaten eggs, vanilla, and almond milk one by one.
 Do not overmix the batter.

 {{< figure src="/images/dcm3.jpg" class="instructionFigure">}}

 5. Add the chocolate chips and fold them into the batter.
-6. Divide batter evenly among prepared muffin liners and top each one with a few chocolate chips.
+6. The batter is thick and dense, so use a spoon to divide the batter evenly among the prepared muffin liners.
+Top each one with a few chocolate chips.

 {{< figure src="/images/dcm4.jpg" class="instructionFigure">}}